To use some features, and depending on what is already installed on your system, you may have to add some additional packages to your system.

 - If required, the catkin workspace at

-If you are happy with all of the above, and the "Network address" is correct, then you do not need to do anything further.
+If you are happy with all of the above, particularly that "Local network address" is correct, then please proceed to Install ROS.

-If you want to change these defaults, read the page Configure MDK for advice on doing so.
+If you want to change any of these defaults, read the page Configure MDK for advice on doing so.